 In 2007 ARTsmart established a Scholarship Endowment in conjunction with the Santa Fe Gallery Association.
-Each year a panel comprising professional artists, gallery owners, and educators review the portfolios of gifted high school seniors selecting one to receive the Art Changes Lives scholarship stipend, as well as recipient(s) of the Books and Materials award.
+Each year a panel comprising professional artists, gallery owners, and educators review the portfolios of gifted high school seniors selecting one to receive the ARTsmart Art Changes Lives scholarship stipend, as well as recipient(s) of the Books and Materials award.
 Additionally ARTsmart reviews past scholarship recipients and grants them a stipend for their forthcoming year, through graduation.
 The scholarship award amounts vary from year to year.
-Recipients may come from any Santa Fe school, including but not limited to: Santa Fe High, Capital High, Desert Academy, Monte del Sol, Santa Fe Prep, New Mexico School for the Arts, Santa Fe Community College, St, Michael’s High School, Santa Fe Waldorff School or home-schooled students.
+2017-18 amounts: $5,000 for first year, $1,500 for each of 3 subsequent years.

 2017-18 ARTsmart Scholarship

-ARTsmart will be accepting applications for the 2017-18 year beginning in April 2017.
-The scholarship competition is available for one outstanding Santa Fe high school senior who will be starting college in fall 2017 to study visual art or arts education.
-The student must have at least 2 completed years of high school art in Santa Fe County and have at least a 3.0 grade point average.
+ARTsmart is now accepting applications.
+The scholarship competition is available for one outstanding New Mexico high school senior who will be starting college in fall 2017 to study visual art or arts education.
+The student must have at least 2 completed years of high school and have at least a 3.0 grade point average.

-The following materials must be received at the ARTsmart office at 1201 Parkway Drive.
+The following materials must be received at the ARTsmart office at 1201 Parkway Drive by DUE DATE: 5pm, Monday, May 1st, 2017.
 You may submit them in person or electronically (original works of art will need to be dropped off).
 Office hours are 10am-4pm.
 To ensure someone is available to receive materials please call 505-992-2787 prior to dropping in.